 BIO

-His debut documentary Uncivilized, released in 2019, led him to face Hurricane Maria alone in a bamboo hut in the forest, winning the Caribbean Spirit award at the Barbados Independent Film Festival, as well as best documentary at the Cinestar Festival in Guadeloupe in 2022.
-His photography has been exhibited at regional exhibitions including CAFA 2023, & the OECS-held exhibition, Climate Change: An Eastern Caribbean Journey, and belongs in several collections in the Caribbean and overseas.
-He is currently represented by Vetivert Contemporary Art Gallery in Dominica.
+His debut documentary Uncivilized, released in 2020, led him to face Hurricane Maria alone in a bamboo hut in the forest, winning the Caribbean Spirit award at the Barbados Independent Film Festival, as well as best documentary at the Cinestar Festival in Guadeloupe in 2022.

 ARTIST STATEMENT